Updated November 2017

 The comfort of a pack relies on adjustability, load carrying ability, and ventilation.
 Our favorite, the Osprey Talon

 , is the only pack with a fully cushioned hip belt and load lifters, both of which add comfort.
 As far as adjustability goes, the Osprey Talon

 is the easiest and most adjustable option out of the packs tested.
 You can simply un-Velcro the straps, move them where you want them, and stick them back on, allowing it to fit just about anyone.

 The Salvo is the most comfortable pack we tested!
 The airflow back panel and excellent hip belt proved supportive and breathable.

-is the only pack tested that offers different frame sizes (S/M and M/L), so it is important to accurately measure your torso before purchasing.
-For a full explanation on fit and measurements, check out the fit section in our Buying Advice
+is the only pack tested that offers different frame sizes (S/M and M/L), so it is essential to accurately measure your torso before purchasing.
+For a full explanation of fit and measurements, check out the fit section in our Buying Advice

 As you can see, the straps on the REI Flash are much wider than the Cierzo that subsequently has more rigid straps.
 These straps tended to pinch.
 Also notice, that the back distance from the waist belt to the top shoulder strap is a couple inches shorter on the Cierzo.

 is the least comfortable, with minimal padding and support, while the Gregory Salvo is the most supportive.